-Interest income earned from loan stock held by the ordinary, "C" share and "D" share funds is not subject to movements resulting from market interest rate fluctuations as the rates are fixed.
-Therefore, this income presents a low interest rate risk profile.
+Interest income earned from loan stock held by the ordinary share fund and "C" and "D" share funds is not subject to movements resulting from market interest rate fluctuations as the rates are fixed.
+Therefore this income presents a low interest rate risk profile.
 However, interest earned from loan stock remains exposed to fair value interest rate risk when bench-marked against market rates.